rajdeepd/force-rest-ruby/README.rst

 Setup
 ======
-Create a config.yml file from config_sample.yml file and fill in the values appropriately from salesforce developer account.
+Create a config.yml file from config_sample.yml file and fill in the values appropriately from salesforce.com developer account.

 ::

 	$ cp config_sample.yml config.yml
 	$ cat config_sample.yml

-Update the TODO with appropriate values for client_id, client_secret username and password.
+Update the TODO with appropriate values for :code:`client_id`, :code:`client_secret`, :code:`username` and :code:`password`.

 ::